KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### MultiBox Detection

-Multi-scale Detection: The resolution of the detection equals the size of its prediction map.
+In this step, SSD does the Multi-scale Detection.
+The resolution of the detection equals the size of its prediction map.
 Multi-scale detection is achieved by generating prediction maps of different resolutions.
-For example, SSD512 outputs seven prediction maps of resolutions 64x64, 32x32, 16x16, 8x8, 4x4, 2x2, and 1x1 respectively.
-You can think there are 5461 "local prediction" behind the scene.
-The input of each prediction is effectively the receptive field of the output feature.
+For example, SSD300 outputs 6 prediction maps of resolutions 38x38, 19x19, 10x10, 5x5, 3x3, and 1x1 respectively.
+Use these 56 feature maps, SSD does 8732 local prediction.

 ### Hard Negative Mining
 Priorbox uses a distance-based metric (IoU) to create ground truth predictions, including backgrounds (no matched objects) and objects.
 However, there can be an imbalance between foreground samples and background samples.
 There are a lot more unmatched priors (priors without any object).
 In consequence, the detector may produce many false negatives due to the lack of a training signal of foreground objects.
 In other words, the huge number of priors labelled as background make the dataset very unbalanced.

-To address this problem, SSD uses hard negative mining: all background samples are sorted by their predicted background scores in the ascending order.
+To address this problem, SSD uses Hard Negative Mining (HNM).
+In HNM, all background samples are sorted by their predicted background scores in the ascending order.
 Only the top K samples are kept for proceeding to the computation of the loss.
 K is computed on the fly for each batch to keep a 1:3 ratio between foreground samples and background samples.

 However, we make far more predictions than the number of objects presence.
 So there are much more negative matches than positive matches.
 This creates a class imbalance which hurts training.
 We are training the model to learn background space rather than detecting objects.
 However, SSD still requires negative sampling so it can learn what constitutes a bad prediction.
 So, instead of using all the negatives, we sort those negatives by their calculated confidence loss.
 SSD picks the negatives with the top loss and makes sure the ratio between the picked negatives and positives is at most 3:1.
 This leads to a faster and more stable training.